fenago/learn-java-12-programming/lab_guide/Lab_5.md

 System.out.println("ab1".matches("[a-z]+"));   //prints: false
 ```

-Regular expressions are outside the scope of this book.
+Regular expressions are outside the scope of this course.
 You can learn
 about them
 at [https://www.regular-expressions.info](https://www.regular-expressions.info/).
 In the preceding example, the expression [\[a-z\]+] matches one or